codesandbox/codesandbox-client/packages/sandpack/README.md

 }
 ```

+## Why is the bundler hosted externally and not a simple `import`?

+We have three reasons to host the bundler of sandpack externally:

+### Security

+The bundler evaluates and transpiles all files in an iframe under a different subdomain.
+This is important, because it prevents attackers from tampering with cookies of the host domain when evaluating code.

+### Performance

+We heavily make use of Web Workers for transpilations.
+Almost all our transpilation happens in web workers, and there is no easy way yet to bundle this in a library.

+### Bundle Size

+Another reason to host the bundler externally is because of code splitting: we split all our transpilers away and load them on-demand.
+If a user doesn't use `sass` we won't load the transpiler.
+This wouldn't be possible if we would give one big JS file as the library.

+> I want to highlight that you can also host the bundler by yourself, all necessary files are in the `sandpack` folder.

 ## Open In CodeSandbox

-We show a "Open in CodeSandbox" button in the sandbox preview on the bottom right.
+We show an "Open in CodeSandbox" button in the sandbox preview on the bottom right.
 This button allows everyone to create a sandbox from the code in the preview, open it in CodeSandbox and share their work more easily with others.